mekkanix/mekkanix.github.io/owntrack/README.md

 ### Transparent use

 In order to keep tracking-related operations management as easy as possible, OwnTrack internally "wraps" services and their respective tracking functions before exposing them almost "as-is" through its public API.
-This way the developer can easily use its well-known tracking functions the same way it was used to do it, without manually checking for user consent choice each time you use it.
+This way the developer can easily use classic tracking functions the same way it was used to do it, without manually checking for user consent choice each time these functions are used.